|MEETING PLACE:||Holiday Inn Express – the Hunt Lodge, 210 North 3rd Street, McCall, ID 83638|

 The Day before Your Trip

 We’ll depart McCall for a scenic flight to Salmon (approximately 55 minutes).
 Upon arrival, we will drive approximately 2-hours to our put-in at Corn Creek.
 Along the way, we’ll stop at the North Fork Store for fishing permits, lures, and any personal odds and ends that you may have forgotten.
-Reaching the river late morning, we meet the O.A.R.S. crew and feel our excitement grow as we see the colorful boats waiting for us.
-After an informative safety talk and some brief paddle raft/inflatable kayak instruction, we’re off on our river adventure!
-The first day’s whitewater action includes rapids like Killum and Gunbarrel.
+Reaching the river late morning, we’ll have lunch, an informative safety talk, paddle raft and inflatable kayak instruction, and head out on our river adventure joining the crew and passengers continuing on from the Middle Fork Salmon.

-The surrounding scenery immediately transfixes us, and for the duration of our trip, we’re mesmerized by the beauty of the Salmon River canyon and the 2.3 million-acre Frank Church River of No Return Wilderness.
+We begin our journey through the Salmon River Canyon and the 2.3 million acre Frank Church River of No Return Wilderness.
 This broad canyon is heavily forested with towering pines and conifers and, early in the season, blanketed with vibrant wildflowers.
 We may be welcomed to the river by a family of otters swimming near our boats, a herd of bighorn sheep scaling a steep canyon wall, a giant elk or moose wading in the shallows, or if we’re lucky, a black bear standing sentinel on shore.

 Typically a day on the river includes a few hours on the water in the morning, sometimes stopping for a great hike, a visit to a Native American pictograph, historical site or a soak in a natural hot spring.
 Come lunchtime, we pull over to a sandy beach and enjoy a delicious picnic.
 After feasting and relaxing on the beach (or perhaps swimming, a game of Frisbee, a nature walk…), we get back in our boats for more floating and exciting whitewater.
 Be sure to try your hand at the paddleboat and inflatable kayak!
 Mid- to late-afternoon, we stop and make camp.
 You grab your bags and set up your tent while we take care of the kitchen and “living room”—camp chairs and the site for tonight’s campfire (if permitted).
 Read, nap, or just sit back and laugh with friends and family as we prepare dinner.
 After a satisfying feast, the evening is yours to spend however you wish.
 Maybe music, stories, or jokes will bring us together tonight; maybe the popping of the fire, the whisper of the river and the clarity of the big, star-filled sky will encourage silent reflection on the amazing wilderness that is, for now, our home.

-As we journey into the pristine heart of the Frank Church, each day brings new discoveries: exciting rapids like Salmon Falls, Big Mallard and Growler, historical sites such as Buckskin Bill’s homestead and Jim Moore’s place (maybe you’ll find the fortune he buried in the hillside!), and the much anticipated Barth Hot Springs.
-Avid hikers may enjoy a challenging climb to Rabbit Point, where the beautiful views are well worth the effort of getting there.
+As we journey into the pristine heart of the Frank Church Wilderness, each day brings new discoveries: exciting rapids like Five Mile, Big Mallard and Elkhorn, historical sites such as Buckskin Bill’s homestead and Jim Moore’s place (maybe you’ll find the fortune he buried in the hillside!), and perhaps a stop and short climb to Barth Hot Springs or a peaceful hike to the Yew Grove.
 The fishing is excellent during these days, and on trips in July and August, warm air and water temperatures encourage frequent refreshing dips in the river.

 As we float along the river, we’ll keep an eye out for the wildlife that inhabits the canyon.
 Golden eagles, ospreys, and river otters make frequent appearances; if we’re lucky, we might also see beavers, cougars, and Rocky Mountain bighorn sheep.